-Marin Weather In a Nutshell
+Marin County Weather

 Marin is a county of four mild, distinct seasons, but is mainly dominated by seven warm weather months of May thru November, not a cold long winter.
 Marin features a long summer with a short spring and fall acting as transitions around our mild, short winters.
 Spring time starts in early May with average daytime temperatures in the 70’s, increasing to the mid or high 80’s by summer.
 Our warmest months are generally June thru October where it’s not uncommon to have warm spells for weeks at a time, right up until early November.
 Truly, we have a great, consistent Indian Summer.
 There is no smog and air conditioning in homes is rare, though not unheard of, especially in the more expensive homes.

-As I mentioned, winter is a short season, beginning sometime after January 1st and ending sometime around the end of March.
+Winter is a short season, beginning sometime after January 1st and ending sometime around the end of March.
 Winter officially starts whenever the rain decides to fall over Marin and snow blankets the Sierra Mountains, though this can be hit or miss.
 An “early” winter can mean rain in late November with some ski resorts open for Thanksgiving, yet it’s also not uncommon to play touch football on a warm Christmas day.
 The rainiest months though are easily January thru March where we get an average of 40 inches of rain.
 Temperatures rarely get below 50º.